 This course is designed to expose students to various topics in literature, language studies, or writing.
-(As needed)
+(As announced)

-LL315 Advanced Composition & Research
+LL315 Advanced Composition & Research 3 credits

 This course is a study of the techniques of good expository writing with attention to the development of prose style in practical academic writing situations.
 This course will equip students with a detailed understanding of citation and intellectual honesty.
 The course will also provide students with advanced-level research instruction.
 This course does not satisfy the General Education literature requirement.
-(Writing Intensive) (Spring/Odd Years)
+(Writing Intensive) (Spring/Odd)

-LL351 Classical Devotional Literature
+LL351 Classical Devotional Literature 3 credits

 The course will focus on devotional and autobiographical works within the Christian tradition, from St. Augustine's Confessions in 400 AD to Henri Nouwen's Genesee Diary in the 20th century.
 May include an off-campus experience.
-(Interterm/Even Years)
+(As announced)

-LL354 Modern Drama
+LL354 Modern Drama 3 credits